FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 In this scenario, the US Highway 41 was elevated by 3 ft.
-The green areas on the streets represent a maximum depth less than 0.25 ft, indicating situations where any vehicle can cross.
+The green areas on the streets represent a maximum depth less than 0.25 ft, indicating situations where any vehicle can safely cross.
 The red areas represent streets where the maximum depth is greater than 0.25 ft, indicating situations where it may be difficult for a vehicle to cross.
 This map clearly shows that the elevated US Highway 41 can be safely used for emergency services and evacuation.